Cowboy Bebop: Critical reception

 Cowboy Bebop received unanimous acclaim upon its debut.
 In 1998, Japanese critic Keith Rhee highlighted the series as a standout in an otherwise "run-of-the-mill" season, praising its overall production values, and singling out Kanno's soundtrack as "a much-welcome change from all the sugary J-pop tunes of most anime features".
 Rhee also highlighted the show's Japanese "all-star cast", which his colleague Mark L. Johnson described as being filled with "veteran voice talent", turning in even greater performances than those of their "above average" US counterparts.
 In 1999, Australian magazine Hyper reviewed the anime and rated it 9.5 out of 10.
+Paste and IGN named it as the best and second best anime of all time, respectively.

 Anime News Network's Mike Crandol gave the series an 'A+' rating for the dubbed version, and an 'A' rating for the subbed version.
 He characterized the series as "one of the most popular and respected anime titles in history", before adding that it was "a unique television show which skillfully transcends all kinds of genres".
 Crandol praised its characters as "some of the most endearing characters to ever grace an anime", and commended the voice acting, especially the "flawless English cast".
 He also complimented the series' "movie-quality" animation, "sophisticated" writing, and its "incredible" musical score.
 Crandol hailed Cowboy Bebop as a "landmark" anime "that will be remembered long after many others have been forgotten", and went on to call it "one of the greatest anime titles ever".
 Additionally, Michael Toole of Anime News Network named Cowboy Bebop as one of the most important anime of the 1990s.

 T.H.E.M.
-Anime Reviews gave the entire series a perfect score of 5 out of 5 stars, with reviewer Christina Carpenter believing Cowboy Bebop as "one of the best [anime]" and touting it as a masterpiece that "puts most anime...and Hollywood, to shame".
+Anime Reviews gave the entire series a perfect score of 5 out of 5 stars, with reviewer Christina Carpenter believing Cowboy Bebop as "one of the best [anime]" and touting it as a masterpiece that "puts most anime ... and Hollywood, to shame".
 She described it as a "very stylish, beautifully crafted series that deserves much more attention than it gets".
 Carpenter praised the animation as "a rarity and a marvel to behold" and that it was "beyond superb", and the plot and characterization as having "a sophistication and subtlety that is practically one-of-a-kind".
 She also praised the soundtrack, and hailed the opening theme as one of the best intro pieces she had ever heard.
 Carpenter went to say that Bebop was a "must-have for any serious collector of Japanese animation".